Chukwuka-E/Lst-learnable/README.md

 I’m shouting out Edeba as my favorite custodian for their clear guidance and support, especially in nailing the documentation for Trial 5.

 ## Finable-hosted API Documentation
 The API is live at:" https://finable.onrender.com ".
-Check my docs/postman_collection.json for the Postman endpoints, detailing all the banking goodness!
+Check my docs/postman_collection.json for the Postman endpoints, detailing all the banking goodness!.
+Thank you🙂🙂🙂🙂